-When monitoring compliance with 2.16A.3 in the STEM, the ERA will take into account the likely level of uncertainty in making offers several days in advance of the STEM auction.
-However, market participants are expected to update their offers as new information that influences their submissions becomes available.
+When monitoring compliance with 2.16A.3 in the STEM, the level of uncertainty expected to be found in making offers several days in advance of the STEM auction will be considered.

 The ERA's assessment of STEM offers will also consider the submission at the close of the STEM submission window.